Parameter estimation for discretely sampled stochastic heat equation driven by space-only noise: Introduction

 The methods of proof of statistical properties of the proposed estimators are rooted in Malliavin calculus and Stein's method, combined with tight control of the covariance structures of the relevant spatial increments of the solution.
 The theoretical results are illustrated via numerical experiments in Section~\ref{sec:numerical}.
-Some open problems are briefly discussed in Section~\ref{sec:future}.
-For reader's convenience, most of proofs are deferred to appendix due to their lengthy and technical nature.
+Some concluding remarks are made in Section~\ref{sec:future}.
+For reader's convenience, technical and lengthy proofs are deferred to appendix.